MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag.md

 When considering plugins for Retrieval Augmented Generation (RAG), you should ask yourself two questions:
 1. How will you (or your AI agent) "search" for the required data?
 Do you need [semantic search](#semantic-search) or [classic search](#classic-search)?
 2. Do you already know the data the AI agent needs ahead of time ([pre-fetched data](#pre-fetched-data-retrieval)), or does the AI agent need to retrieve the data [dynamically](#dynamic-data-retrieval)?
+3. How will you keep your data secure and [prevent oversharing of sensitive information](#keeping-data-secure)?

 ## Semantic vs classic search